josephjkuang/FashionSys/measurements/readme.md

 ### Install dependencies

-Install all libraries used via `pip install -r requirements.txt`.
+Install all libraries used via `pip3 install -r requirements.txt`.
 If you encounter permission issues, run the command with `sudo`.

 If working on one of the 525 VMs, please execute `sudo yum install python3-devl` and `sudo yum install libjpeg-turbo-devel zlib-devel` first.

-Had to upgrade dependencies
-- `pip install --upgrade idna`
-- `pip install --upgrade tensorflow==2.7.0`
-- `pip install --upgrade urllib3`

 ### Measure latencies